-g) Borrowings
+g) 8orrowings

-Borrowing are initially recognized at net of transaction costs incurred and measured at amortised cost using effective interest method.
+Borrowing are initially recognized at net of transaction costs incurred and measured at amortised cost.
 Borrowings are classified as current liabilities unless the Company has an unconditional right to defer the settlement of the liability for at least 12 months after the reporting period.